kubascodes/Year-in-a-backpack/_posts/2017-09-04-50-days-of-sleeping-under-the-stars.md

 Getting back on the road posed some difficulties, I'll explain why.
 I was no longer in cheapish developing countries, but in the expensive USA.
 Buses, hostels and campsites were too expensive for me to go backpacking (looking at +$50 daily expenses if living on the cheap).
 Hitchhiking could do the trick, but I heard from all sides it was unpopular to take hitchhikers, it is thought of as dangerous and I didn't see many hitchhikers either (cheap gas + affordable cars?) - it seemed hitchhiking could prove equally difficult to our experience in Brazil, where we moved by very small distances, spending all day by the dusty roadside, being pissed and dirty at the end of the day.
 Hiking the Pacific Crest, one of my dreams, was also not an option this year as there was still too much snow on the trails and going alone in these conditions would be dangerous and irresponsible.

 I still wanted to do something adventurous, I wanted to experience nature, camp, cook my own food, sleep under the stars, wake up with the sun, hike some mountains, swim in lakes, wash in rivers and put a little bit of effort in all this.
-Real dreaming.
+Make dreaming real.
 Since forever, I am content with the idea of exploring places by bike, I mean I love biking.
 It gives you unparalleled freedom and independence to explore.
-What was initially seemed to be yet another crazy idea I invented in the pub suddenly seemed like the most logical thing to do (note: I think some of the best ideas emerge in pubs).
+What was initially yet another crazy idea I invented in the pub suddenly seemed like the most logical thing to do (note: I think some of the best ideas emerge in pubs).

 {% include image.html image-name="6461908310577699458.jpg" %}

-What did I need to make this happen?First, some of the obvious - bike, helmet, rear rack, air pump, patches and a lock to start.
+What did I need to make this happen?
+First, some of the obvious - bike, helmet, rear rack, air pump, patches and a lock to start.
 I started to look around for bikes - I decided to opt for a hybrid, I had my eyes on the Giant GTX and Trek FX as they were not too expensive and seemed to be pretty durable/reliable in terms of both reviews and components.
 I ended up buying a new Trek FX 2 (luckily on sale for a little over $400) with the intention to sell it in Vancouver.
 I grabbed a used rear rack for $15 and got the other accessories pretty easy from REI, with my friend Hudson lending me his lock and bike tool for the trip (thank you!!).
 I also bought a new gas stove, allowing me to go on a completely self-supported trip, saving me a lot of cash by not eating out,  not to forget the jump in food quality compared to fast food.

 ## First night out the couch

 When I started packing, it was a mess.
-Even after 8 months of travelling, I am still not good at packing and it took me about 3hours to get everything together.
+Even after 8 months of traveling, I am still not good at packing and it took me about 3hours to get everything together.
 When I looked at my phone, it was 3pm and I wanted to go about 70-80kms far, along the coast and then across the mountains and the great valley to the other mountains.

 {% include image.html image-name="6462100767808796306.jpg" %}

 I was not as fast as I had hoped and it was soon dark and I still needed to cover more ground.
-I cycled in the dark torching the way through the dark, along numerous no trespassing signs, eventually seeing a hidden turnaround spot, where I pulled in and set up my tent to spend the night.
+I cycled in the night torching my way through the dark, along numerous no trespassing signs, eventually seeing a hidden turnaround spot, where I pulled in and set up my tent to spend the night.

 {% include image.html image-name="6462100769385038322.jpg" %}